ronaldramrod93/terraform-modules/gcp/subnetwork/README.md

 This is the `compute subnetwork` module of the `terraform-modules` project.
 This module is responsible for creating and managing Google Compute Subnetwork resources.

+# Prerequisite
+- The service account used must have the role: `roles/compute.networkAdmin`

 ## Usage

 ### Using Terragrunt module